May 12, 2026 by PufferStack Team

 That is why behind-the-scenes content only works when it strengthens belief in the product, the maker, or the result.
 It should not be filler between "real" posts.
 It should make the launch feel more credible.

-A practical prelaunch campaign timeline
+A practical prelaunch asset plan

 For brands with some existing audience attention, a four-week sprint is one useful model.
 Treat it as an example campaign structure, not the only valid version.

-Example sprint, Week 4: Tease the problem and capture waitlist demand
+Week 4: Tease the problem and capture waitlist demand

 Week 4 is not the time to explain every feature.
 It is the time to create curiosity around the problem, the outcome, and the launch date.